 Studying the Underappreciated Career of Joseph H. Lewis

-Joseph H. Lewis is one name that is not mentioned in great directors lists but has developed a cult following among cinephiles who appreciate the diversity that he has in his career.
+Joseph H. Lewis is one name that is not mentioned in great director's lists.
+However, he has developed a cult following among cinephiles who appreciate the diversity that he has in his career.
 The genres in his career range from film noir, horror, adventure etc... etc. He flourished in B-movies throughout his career to where he was comfortable with making them without sacrificing his aforementioned versatility.
-In addition, he considered himself an artist without a diploma because he taught himself the filmmaking process in a dedicated way considering that he did not necessarily go to film school at all.
+In addition, he considered himself an artist without a diploma.
+He taught himself the filmmaking process in a dedicated way considering that he did not necessarily go to film school at all.

 Lewis enlisted in the army in World War II and was a part of the United States Army Signal Corps.
-He was directing training films at the Astoria Studios and one film about shooting M-1 rifle was constantly shown in the 1960s.
+He was directing training films at the Astoria Studios.
+There was one film about shooting M-1 rifle and it was constantly shown in the 1960s.
 When it came to his directorial career, Lewis continued to direct more B-movie Westerns including 1938's Border Wolves along with 1940's The Man from Tumbleweeds.
-Also, he directed films starring the East End Kids and they include Boys of the City and That Gang of Mine to name a few.
+Also, he directed films starring the East End Kids.
+The series included Boys of the City and That Gang of Mine to name a few.

-By the time Lewis became a Columbia Pictures Contract Director, he started to flourish by getting into the Film Noir genre only to direct Cult films that Cinephiles adore and love to this day.
-At Columbia, Lewis directed one of the Cult films that he is still known for today and it is called My Name is Julia Ross.
-The film was Lewis's 25th directorial effort and it stars Nina Foch (Vincente Minnelli's An American in Paris and Rudolph Mate's The Dark Past), Dame May Whitty (Alfred Hitchcock's The Lady Vanishes) and George Macready (Charles Vidor's Gilda).
+By the time Lewis became a Columbia Pictures Contract Director, he started to flourish by getting into the Film Noir genre.
+He directed Cult films that Cinephiles adore and love to this day.
+At Columbia, Lewis directed one of the Cult films that he is still known for today.
+The film is called My Name is Julia Ross.
+The film was Lewis's 25th directorial effort.
+It stars Nina Foch (Vincente Minnelli's An American in Paris and Rudolph Mate's The Dark Past), Dame May Whitty (Alfred Hitchcock's The Lady Vanishes) and George Macready (Charles Vidor's Gilda).
 My Name is Julia Ross would influence films like Alfred Hitchcock's Vertigo as a result of its idea of Mistaken Identity.
-The movie was so successful that Columbia propelled it to be big budget in status for the sake of being successful in the box office and it is now considered to be one of the best films of Joseph H. Lewis's career.
+The movie was so successful that Columbia propelled it to be big budget in status.
+It is now considered to be one of the best films of Joseph H. Lewis's career.

 Now a freelance director, Lewis was able to have creative control as an auteur and he was working on another cult favorite called Gun Crazy.
 Gun Crazy became another Lewis film that once again grew into a cult classic that still is well-reputed today.
 It starts John Dall and Peggy Cummins.
-Also, it and another movie called They Live by Night, directed by Nicholas Ray (Knock on Any Door, In a Lonely Place and Rebel Without a Cause) and starring Farley Granger (Alfred Hitchcock's Rope and Strangers on a Train) along with Cathy O'Donnell (William Wyler's Best Years of Our Lives), influenced Arthur Penn's Bonnie and Clyde starring Warren Beauty (he produced the film) and Faye Dunaway (Sidney Lumet's Network and Roman Polanski's Chinatown).
+By the way, it and another movie called They Live by Night influenced Arthur Penn's Bonnie and Clyde.
+They Live by Night was directed by Nicholas Ray (Knock on Any Door, In a Lonely Place and Rebel Without a Cause).
+It stars Farley Granger (Alfred Hitchcock's Rope and Strangers on a Train) along with Cathy O'Donnell (William Wyler's Best Years of Our Lives).
 Meanwhile, the Big Combo was made and continued to enhance Lewis's reputation as a great cult film director.
-He followed it up with more films like A Lawless Street and Terror in a Texas Town and directed episodes of tv shows like Bonanza and the Rifle Man.
-He retired from directing in 1966 but continued to appear in film documentaries and lectures at film schools and he was married to Busta Vista Lewis with a daughter named Cathy Lewis Sangster.
+He followed it up with more films like A Lawless Street and Terror in a Texas Town.
+He went to direct episodes of tv shows like Bonanza and the Rifle Man.
+He retired from directing in 1966 but continued to appear in film documentaries and lectures at film schools.
+He was married to Buena Vista Lewis with a daughter named Cathy Lewis Sangster.
 He died in 2000 in his home located in Los Angeles.

-The reason why I gave knowledge of Joseph H. Lewis's career is because I want to make sure that obscure directors and cinematographers among others should be explored by real cinephiles who want to grow in film knowledge in terms of not only covering the popular stuff but also stuff that is lesser known as well.
-Studying Lewis's career is making me continue to expand and enrich my range by exploring cult films that are just as great as the popular ones to where I am constantly becoming well-rounded in miraculous ways for the better.
-In addition, I want my audience to know that just because something is obscure does not mean that it should be ignored so instead the obscure should be studied and appreciated by my audience in the process.
-I am not saying to stop covering the popular ones but what I am saying is to cover obscure ones in order to give respect to cast and crew members along with movies and movements that are usually overlooked.
-It is important to equally cover the popular and obscure stuff for the sake of having a wide range of material to cover and better appreciate since variety and nuance are key in being an aesthete when it comes to cover different forms of storytelling.
-I am going to continue to explore Joseph H. Lewis's career and the careers of other cast and crew members whether they are popular or obscure as a way to not only enhance my own varied and encyclopedic pallet but also the pallets of those who really want to grow as cinephiles as well.
-We as cinephiles should increase our knowledge of film jargon along with film timelines that are important in cinema no matter what it is in terms of growing our pallets at all times.
+I gave knowledge of Joseph H. Lewis's career because I want to make sure that obscure directors and cinematographers among others should be explored by real cinephiles.
+Real cinephiles grow in film knowledge in terms of not only covering the popular stuff but also stuff that is lesser known as well.
+Studying Lewis's career is making me continue to expand and enrich my range by exploring cult films that are just as great as the popular ones.
+I am constantly becoming well-rounded in miraculous ways for the better.
+In addition, I want my audience to know that just because something is obscure does not mean that it should be ignored.
+The obscure should be studied and appreciated by my audience in the process.
+I am not saying to stop covering the popular ones but what I am saying is to cover obscure ones in order to give respect to cast and crew members that are esoteric.
+In addition, study movies and movements that are usually overlooked.
+It is important to equally cover the popular and obscure stuff for the sake of having a wide range of material.
+Variety and nuance are key in being an aesthete when it comes to covering different forms of storytelling.
+I am going to continue to explore Joseph H. Lewis's career and the careers of other cast and crew members whether they are popular or obscure.
+I want to not only enhance my own varied and encyclopedic pallet but also the pallets of those who really want to grow as cinephiles as well.
+We as cinephiles should increase our knowledge of film jargon along with film timelines that are important in cinema.
+Growing our pallets at all times is important.
 God bless.

 Comments